The best Black Friday pet deals we’ve found so far | CNN Underscored

 Whisker

 From now through Dec.
-1, this popular retailer is cutting prices — something it rarely does — on its famous Litter-Robot, including the brand new Litter-Robot 4, and a clowder of cool cat furniture.
+1, this popular retailer is cutting prices — something it rarely does — on its famous Litter-Robot, including the brand-new Litter-Robot 4, and a plethora of cool cat furniture.
 Expect discounts between $50 and $100 per item, which wind up being the lowest prices of 2022.

 Cats like to perch up high and survey their domain.
 They also like snuggly sleeping spots.
-Woven of natural water hyacinth, the Cat orb checks both boxes.
-A hole on top serves as extra entryway.
+Woven of natural water hyacinth, the Cat Orb checks both boxes.
+A hole on top serves as an extra entryway.